Indivd Insights

 Zone-level product-market fit

-The ICP as a testable hypothesis, not a declaration
+The ICP as a testable hypothesis

 The most important methodological principle in this framework is one that distinguishes it from most retail analytics implementations: the ideal customer profile must be treated as a hypothesis, not a fact.